kelnadim87/fiat_stripe/README.md

 FiatStripe.test_default_plan_id = "plan_id"
 ```

-Install the migrations in your app root folder by running:

-    $ rails fiat_stripe:install:migrations
+Run the migrations from the engine using:

     $ rake db:migrate

 To include all the helpers, add this line in your `ApplicationController`: